The Ultimate List of Must Haves For Your Baby Registry

 You may have heard of a Bumbo seat, but this Mamas and Papas chair really steps up the game!
 It comes with a tray and removable activity center as well.

 This has provided hours of entertainment in our house!
-Remove the activity center (it suctions to the tray) and give them other toys or snacks to gnaw on.
+Remove the activity center and give them other toys or snacks to gnaw on.

 A high chair won’t be used for a while either, but it’s another expensive item that will be used eventually!